batect/batect/docs/tips/IDEIntegration.md

 (Have you tried something else that worked?
 Or do you use another IDE or text editor that supports using runtimes inside a container?
 Please [submit a PR](https://github.com/charleskorn/batect/pulls) to add to the list above.)

+## Editing `batect.yml`

+{% hint style='tip' %}
+**tl;dr**: if your editor supports [schemastore.org](http://schemastore.org/json/) for YAML files, you'll get code completion and other nice features when editing `batect.yml`
+{% endhint %}

+batect has a schema published on [schemastore.org](http://schemastore.org/json/), which means that if your editor supports schemastore.org for YAML files, you'll get code completion, validation and other nice features automatically.

+Editors known to support this include:

+* Visual Studio Code with the [YAML Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension
+* JetBrains IDEs (such as IntelliJ, PyCharm and RubyMine) starting with the 2018.2 release